fella/spurrhouse/wp-content/plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.3.5 (September 13th 2024) =
+* [Security-Fix] A security issue reported by bart[WordFence], has been fixed.
+* [Improvement] Serialization fix has been improved, its now atleast 100 times faster now.

+= 1.3.4 (September 6th 2024) =
+* [Improvement] Restores are now faster.
+* [Bug-Fix] There was an issue with serialization fix, that has been fixed.
+* [Bug-Fix] On some servers backup request was getting blocked as WordPress's default User Agent add url too in it which some servers and firewalls sees to be suspicious, this has been fixed.

+= 1.3.3 (July 27th 2024) =
+* [Improvement] Restore timeouts have been improved to handle restores easily on the slow servers.
+* [Improvement] Downloads of local backpup will be handled directly by the browser now.
+* [Task] Tested with WordPress 6.6.
+* [Bug-Fix] There was an issue adding Backuply Cloud, if the user has reached quota limit, that has been fixed.

+= 1.3.2 (June 19th 2024) =
+* [Improvement] Restores work better now, will go in maintenance mode when restoring database to prevent noise from WordPress or plugin functionalities, which could break the restore sometimes.
+* [Improvement] We have refactored Google Drive lib and it will improve the speed of download when restoring by around 10%.
+* [Improvement] Backups will sync just after they are uploaded, using Backuply's upload module.
+* [Bug-Fix] PHP warnings on backup_ins.php has been fixed.
+* [Bug-Fix] PHP warnings when deletion of backups has been fixed.

+= 1.3.1 (May 09th 2024) =
+* [Bug-Fix] There was a issue with restore for some user, where Backuply was unable to unzip, that has been fixed.
+* [Bug-Fix] There was an issue with migration in case when the wp-config.php file was not writable, that has been fixed.
+* [Bug-Fix] sanitize_file_name function was adding a _ in the file names which was preventing downloads for some domains, which has been fixed.
+* [Bug-Fix] Some PHP warnings has been fixed.

+= 1.3.0 (April 16th 2024) =
+* [Bug-Fix] There was issue downloading Backups for some users that has been fixed.
+* [Bug-Fix] There was an issue connecting to Database when the database was being served over a socket, that has been fixed.
+* [Bug-Fix] There was issue in using Custom Cron for Bcloud users that has been fixed.
+* [Bug-Fix] For some of the OneDrive users there was a error when trying to add the Backup location, that has been fixed.

+= 1.2.9 (March 26th 2024) =
+* [Bug-Fix] There was an issue with download for some user because of their WordPress not supporting tar or gz mime types, this has been fixed.
+* [Bug-Fix] There was an issue when syncing a backup uploaded manually which originally belonged to backup location other than Local Folder, would not show in the Backup History, that has been fixed.
+* [Task] Tested with WordPress 6.5.

+= 1.2.8 (March 13 2024) =
+* [Improvement] We have made improvements to make Backup Downloads better.

 = 1.2.7 (February 16 2024) =
 * [Bug-Fix] Version 1.2.5 got included in the plugin package, this release is to fix that.